Wallsocket: Promotion and release

-Underscores posted a "Wallsocket era" trailer and statement to social media on April 21, 2023.
+Underscores began the "Wallsocket era" with a trailer and statement posted to social media on April 21, 2023.
 Websites of a fictional Wallsocket, Michigan, town then began appearing, such as an official town site, a "Moms of Wallsocket" forum, and a pizza restaurant serving as a merchandise giveaway.
 They were part of a promotional ARG, which fans shared information about through Discord.

 Wallsockets lead single "Cops and Robbers" was released on May 3, 2023, alongside an announcement that she had signed to Mom + Pop Music.
 Underscores followed it with a second single, "You Don't Even Know Who I Am", on June 7.
 That month, she announced the North American leg of a supporting Hometown Tour, which she began on July 13.
 Before her sets, she handed out pizza boxes with a misspelled URL of the restaurant, leading to an unreleased song.
 On July 12, Underscores officially announced the Wallsocket album and its release date alongside a third single, "Locals (Girls Like Us)", which features Gabby Start.
 Another single, "Old Money Bitch", was released on August 16.
 The music videos for the singles were directed by her friend Ayodeji and shot using iPhones.

 Wallsocket was released on September 22, 2023, via Mom + Pop Music and Corporate Rockmusic.
 That month, Underscores announced a European leg of the Hometown Tour, subtitled "The Away Games", which she began on November 30.
 Dates for Japan and Australia, which began on May 24, 2024, were revealed in March.
 On May 28, Underscores released the single "My Guy (Corporate Shuffle)", which was included alongside three other tracks on Wallsocket (Director's Cut), a deluxe edition of the album.